patel-shivam/patel-shivam.github.io/projects.md

   [_Winter in Data Science | Analytics Club_](https://gymkhana.iitb.ac.in/~ugacademics/winter-analytics/)
   ![Relative Cases](/images/wids_project_images/grad_cam_dog_cat.png){: width="700" }
  * Explored Attribution Approach for interpreting Deep Neural Networks, with a qualitative focus on image recognition neural architectures, by acquiring ground truth labels and studying the model activation maps
- * Studied the applications of Class Activation Maps, Occlusion Sensitivity Maps and Saliency Maps to visualise CNN functioning for intuitive understanding of various image classification and detection algorithms
+ * Studied the applications of Class Activation Maps, Occlusion Sensitivity Maps and Saliency Maps to visualise CNN functioning for an intuitive understanding of various image classification and detection algorithms
  Read more [here](/files/Wids_project.pdf).